Facebook Pixel CITL | Western Kentucky University

 Innovative Strategies

 This grant provides funding for faculty to integrate innovative evidence-based practices into their course design.
-Examples of innovative strategies may be the integration of open educational resources (OER), real world application, service learning, authentic assessment, experiential learning, project-based learning, adaptive learning, problem-based learning, among others.
+Examples of innovative strategies may be the integration of open educational resources (OER), real world application, service learning, authentic assessment, experiential learning, project-based learning, adaptive learning, and problem-based learning, among others.

 • An evaluation of the integration of innovative strategy based upon specifications mutually decided by CITL and faculty.